 9. Cu Chi Tunnels

 Cu Chi is a rural area about 30 to 40 km from Ho Chi Min that’s famous for a legendary spiderweb of tunnels used in the 1960s by the Viet Cong to control the area.
-There’s two sets of tunnels: Ben Dinh and Ben Duoc.
+There are two sets of tunnels: Ben Dinh and Ben Duoc.
 Ben Dinh is the most touristy one because it’s easier for tour buses to reach it.
 Ben Duoc is the best one in my opinion because it’s not touristy.
+(Trust me, I’ve been to both!)
 There was only a handful of people when we went.
 (We went by public bus from Ho Chi Minh City, which was one of my favorite days in Vietnam.
-I wrote a post about how to get to the Ben Douc tunnels here.)
+I wrote a post about how to get to the Ben Douc tunnels by public bus.)

 I’ve found conflicting sources that state that Ben Dinh was constructed only for tourists and Ben Douc is part of the real tunnel network.
 I can’t find a reliable source to verify this.
 Lonely Planet says that Ben Douc was widened for tourists but is less touristy.
-(There’s a set of stairs leading into the tunnels, which clearly can’t be orginal.
-Honestly, they probably both were widened at the entrances but they are still tiny.
+(There’s a set of stairs leading into the tunnels, which clearly can’t be original.
+Honestly, they probably both were widened at the entrances, but they are still tiny.)

 Vendors tie what they are selling to poles at the Cai Rang Floating Market in the Mekong Delta near Can Tho.